theMarix/clBandwidth/README.md

 There are multiple scripts to choose from.
 For each script you will get additional invocation options by invoking it with ``--help``:

- * ``bandwidth.py`` – Compare the achievable bandwidth of multiple data types for a given memory size.
+ * ``bandwidth.py`` -- Compare the achievable bandwidth of multiple data types for a given memory size.
- * ``memsize.py`` – Check the effect of memory size on the performance of a data-type.
+ * ``memsize.py`` -- Check the effect of memory size on the performance of a data-type.
+ * ``offset.py`` -- Check the effect of different offsets into the buffer on performance of a data-type.
- * ``stride.py`` – Check the effect of different strides for SOA datatypes
+ * ``stride.py`` -- Check the effect of different strides for SOA datatypes
+ * ``plot.py`` -- Plot data from the CSV files dumped by the measurement scripts

 License
 -------